Category: Meditation

 When Inner Peace Takes Its Sweet Time

-If someone had told me that my journey to “inner peace” would feel more like waiting for a software update that never finishes downloading, I’d have laughed nervously — and then signed up anyway.
+If someone had told me that my meditation journey to “inner peace” would feel more like waiting for a software update that never finishes downloading, I’d have laughed nervously — and then signed up anyway.

 Like many spiritual seekers, I wasn’t chasing fireworks.
 I just wanted a little calm in the middle of life’s chaos.
 My world had become a bad movie — too many plot twists, terrible lighting, and zero direction.
 So, when a group of warm, smiling people welcomed me into a Sahaja Meditation session like I was a lost prince returning home, I thought, “Maybe this is where my story turns around.”